oneminch/Notes/React.md

 ```

 > [!note]
-> `useState` is scoped to each component instance.
+> `useState` is scoped to each component instance, and state-setter functions are asynchronous.
 ### `useRef`

 - Used for referencing a value that's not needed for rendering or for info displayed on the screen.
+- It's also used to preserve a value across renders (non-visual state like timer ids or DOM nodes).
 - Can be used to bind a reference to DOM nodes.
     - Commonly used to bind form elements.
 - `useRef` has similar functionality to a class instance variable but for function components.